phlippieb/test-podbump-on-merge/README.md

   - Use the existing actions to perform and commit the bump
 - As an added bonus, we could then kick off a `manual_pod_release` action on Bitrise

+# Steps to do

+This repo will act as a playground to implement a representative solution.
+The steps are as follows:

+- [ ] Create a dummy file that can be changed to simulate PR changes
+- [ ] Create labels for the types of version bumps
+- [ ] Implement the requirement that a type of version bump must be specified in order for a PR to be merged
+- [ ] Create the "on-merge" action
+- [ ] On merge, determine which type of pod bump is required based on the label of the last-merged PR
+- [ ] On merge, run a dummy action depending on the type of pod bump (in practice, this will kick off a fastlane action so we don't have to work out the details here)